Category: Konbini & Food

 Konbini & Food

-Japan Drugstore Shopping Guide 2026: Must-Buy Items at Matsukiyo & Don Quijote
+Japan Drugstore Guide 2026: 15 Must-Buy Items at Matsukiyo & Don Quijote (Foreigners Swear By These)

 Japan’s drugstores โ€” called doragu sutoa (ใƒ‰ใƒฉใƒƒใ‚ฐใ‚นใƒˆใ‚ข) โ€” are one of the best-kept secrets for tourists and expats alike.
 Packed with affordable skincare, health products, snacks, and exclusive Japanese brands, stores like Matsumoto Kiyoshi, Sundrug, and COSMOS have become must-visit destinations for visitors from all over the world.
 Prices are often 30โ€“50% cheaper than back […]